Last Updated on July 9, 2026 by Daniel Globe

 Conclusion

-In the end, NetJets gives you broad fleet access, predictable availability, and a proven fractional model, but you’ll pay a premium for that flexibility.
-If you fly often enough, the numbers can still work in your favor, especially when you value time over ownership hassles.
-Compared with Craft Pod, you’ll want to weigh cost, usage, and service levels carefully.
-Do the math first, so you can separate the wheat from the chaff.
+In the end, NetJets gives you broad fleet access, strong availability guarantees, and a proven fractional model, but you’ll pay a premium for that flexibility.
+If you fly 50 or more hours a year, the numbers can work in your favor, especially when you value time over ownership hassles.
+If you fly less, a jet card is almost always the better deal.
+Whichever model you’re weighing against NetJets, run the five-year math on your own flying pattern before committing six or seven figures.